ysyk2021/managing-underperforming-teams-in-legal-services-techniques-for-addressing-quality-and-efficiency/src/chapter-6-1.md

-Chapter 5: Team Building: Building a Positive Team Culture
+Building a Positive Team Culture
 ==========================================================

 Building a positive team culture is essential for achieving success in legal services.
 A positive team culture can help to promote open communication, mutual respect, and a shared commitment to achieving organizational goals.
 In this chapter, we will explore some key strategies for building a positive team culture in legal teams.